 Biggs Picture Jasper Stone Slab Rough Rock for Cabbing

-A great slice of Biggs Jasper, a beautiful, famous scenery stone that comes from Oregon.
-Shown wet in the first 2 pictures.
+This is a great slice of Biggs Jasper, a beautiful, famous scenery stone that comes from Oregon.

 Biggs jasper was discovered while constructing Interstate 84 through Sherman County.
 Near Biggs, Oregon.
 The find is now covered by the freeway and this material is now scarce.

 The Greek origin of the word jasper, iaspis, means "spotted stone."
 This form of chalcedony, or microcrystalline quartz, is usually red, brown or green.
 Its patterns are much less regular and defined than those of the other chalcedony variety, agate.

 U.S. Shipping terms: Cabochons, rough rock poundage and all orders over $50 are shipped for FREE in the U.S. On all others I offer First Class or Priority Mail and charge actual USPS shipping.
 Overnight shipping might be available but you need to call me to request it.

 International Shipping terms: We offer Priority Mail or First Class (up to 4 pounds) which is the cheapest but is NOT tracked and can take 2-8 weeks for delivery.
 Customs, duties, taxes, etc. are the responsibility of the buyer.